Web information gathering

 - Domain Name: e.g.,

-. - Registrar: The entity managing the domain (e.g., GoDaddy).
+example.com. - Registrar: The entity managing the domain (e.g., GoDaddy).

 - Registrant Contact: The domain owner (individual or organization).